 If you die before the age of 75 and have a Self Invested Personal Pension (SIPP), you can pass on your entire pension fund to your beneficiaries tax free.
 The money can be passed down as a cash lump sum, or transferred into a drawdown account.

 However, if you die after you’re 75 years old, the money you leave behind will be taxed at the marginal rate of the person you nominate to receive the money.
+You might want to look at things like this Life insurer review in order to get a good life insurance policy.
+This way you can ensure that your beneficiaries are definitely left something after you die.

-So if your beneficiary has taxable income of £50,000 and receives an extra £20,000 lump sum from your SIPP when you die, they will only get £12,000 after tax.
+If your beneficiary has taxable income of £50,000 and receives an extra £20,000 lump sum from your SIPP when you die, they will only get £12,000 after tax.
 This tax bill can be reduced if the fund is left invested and withdrawn in smaller chunks as and when the beneficiary’s taxable income reduces in later life.
 If the beneficiary dies before withdrawing the pensions bequeathed to them, they in turn can pass the funds on under the same tax rules.

 It is indeed possible to have unlimited successors.
 This means that a pension can be passed on from one generation to another and so on.